CyclistsHub is supported by its readers. We may receive a commission if you buy products using our links (learn more).

 Technical Specifications

-However, Pinarello also has endurance-oriented ‘X’ road bikes, suitable for long rides while not sacrificing comfort.
+However, Pinarello also has endurance-oriented ‘X’ road bikes, which are suitable for long rides without sacrificing comfort.

 I have included this bike because friends who tried it in Mallorca were full of praise.